tocco/tocco-docs/devops/continuous_delivery/new_release_branch.rst

 for the build to complete.
 Then go to the *Artifacts* tab on the result page and open *result.txt*.

-Check if for unused modules and have them removed.
+Check for unused modules and have them removed.
 Note that modules can be listed as unused if they are new and not yet used.